wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 2.5 =
+- Added a new feature which will list the currently logged in users who have been active within the last 15 minutes.
+- Added a new feature in settings menu which will disable all firewall rules and clear all applicable directives in the .htaccess file.
+- Improved the way the wp-config.php file is handled when it contains an ending PHP tag "?>" (older sites that were using PHP4 earlier).

 = 2.4 =
 - Added new feature/checkbox which will instantly lockout IP address ranges which attempt to login with an invalid username.
 - Fixed a bug in the Comment SPAM IP Monitoring page where trying to block one or more IPs was failing.